hpc/charliecloud/doc/tutorial.rst

 Apache Spark
 ------------

 This example is in :code:`examples/spark`.
-Build a SquashFS and upload it to your supercomputer.
+Build a SquashFS image of it and upload it to your supercomputer.

 Interactive
 ~~~~~~~~~~~